 Most people make a conscious effort to maintain a constructive attitude in their criticisms and avoid abusive behavior.

 Due to excessive amount of comment form spam, I tried replacing it with an image of the contact email.
-Sadly, this also generated a lot of spam, so I am trying a more tricky way to communicate it: the first part of the contact email for this blog is the blog name in one word and the email service is provided by the world’s largest search engine (the one that starts with a “g”).
+Sadly, this also generated a lot of spam, so I am trying a more tricky way to communicate it: the first part of the contact email for this blog is the website name in one word and the stuff after the email sign is the world’s largest email provider (starts with a “g”).